sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-map/sdk-android-wizard-app-map.md

 [OPTION BEGIN [Jetpack Compose-based UI]]

-1. Add a parameter `onInfoWindowClick` to `Marker` with the following code:
+1. In the `CustomersMapScreen.kt` file, add a parameter `onInfoWindowClick` to `Marker` which is located in `GoogleMap` of the variable `CustomersMapScreen` with the following code:

     ```Kotlin
     onInfoWindowClick = {